 Other Things to See and Do in Albania

-Pristine beaches, turquoise water, cheap, delicious seafood — the Albanian coast has all the beauty and wonders of Croatia without the prices and crowds.
-Dhërmi and Ksamil are considered to have the best beaches in Albania, with miles of white sandy beachfront.
-If you want a busier beach destination, go to Himara, where the beach has a promenade lined with cafes and bars.
-For something more off-the-beaten-path, make your way to Gjipe Beach.
-It’s not the easiest beach to access, but it is worth the extra effort to get there for its secluded location between two high cliffs.
-If you are lucky, you will have it all to yourself.
-The easiest way is to get there is by boat from Jala beach; you will need to ask around at one of the beach bars and make a deal with a local to take you.
-Alternatively, you can travel by car and then hike down the coastal path past the abandoned bunkers (This should take around 30 minutes).
+Pristine beaches, turquoise water, cheap and delicious seafood — the Albanian coast has all the beauty and wonders of Croatia, without the high prices and crowds (for now).
+Dhërmi and Ksamil are considered to have the best beaches in the country, with miles of white, sandy beachfront.
+If you want a busier beach destination, go to Himarë, where the beach has a promenade lined with cafés and bars.
+For something more off the beaten path, make your way to Gjipe Beach.
+For a bustling, developed beach town, visit Sarandë, which is packed with hotels, restaurants, and nightlife.

-Situated in northwestern Albania, the fourth-century Rozafa Castle has panoramic views of the area, including the Buna and Drin rivers.
-The castle dates back to the 10th century BC when the Illyrians lived in the area.
-It’s home to one of Albania’s “legend of Rozafa,” which is about a young woman who sacrificed her life to keep the castle walls from crumbling.
-There isn’t a whole lot to see here, but the ruins are impressive, and the walls are still standing strong after all these years.
-The Castle of Shkodra Museum gives a great overview of the castle’s history, including the background of the medieval families who lived here.
-Admission is 200 LEK ($2 USD).
+Situated near Shkodër in northwestern Albania, the 4th-century Rozafa Castle has panoramic views of the area, including the Buna and Drin Rivers.
+The fortifications here originally date to the 10th century BCE, when the Illyrians lived in the area (the current castle replaced those fortifications).
+Legend has it that a young woman sacrificed her life to imbue the castle walls with longevity.
+There isn’t a whole lot to see here, but the ruins are impressive, and it’s a good spot from which to watch the sunset.
+The Shkodër History Museum provides

 3. Visit the National Museum of History

-The National Museum of History in Tirana offers a view of the country’s rich history and is divided into eight sections: Antiquity, Middle Ages, Renaissance, Independence, Iconography, National Liberation Anti-fascism War, Communist Terror, and Mother Teresa (who was born in Albania).
-There’s a remarkable collection of fantastic ancient Greek and Roman mosaics, columns, and statues unearthed in Albania.
-The collection is extensive, so it’s wise to give yourself around three hours here.
+The National Museum of History in Tirana offers a view of the country’s rich history and is divided into eight sections: antiquity, the Middle Ages, the Renaissance, independence, iconography, the National Liberation Anti-Fascism War, the Communist Terror, and Mother Teresa (who was born in Albania).
+There’s a remarkable collection of ancient Greek and Roman mosaics, columns, and statues unearthed in Albania as well.
+The collection is extensive, so give yourself around three hours here.
 Handily, nearly the entire collection is signed in English.
 Admission is 500 ALL.

 4. Explore the ancient ruins of Butrint

-Greeks from nearby Corfu settled Butrint in the sixth century BC, and then it quickly became a large trade city that remained prosperous even when the Romans took over in 167 BC.
+Greeks from nearby Corfu settled Butrint in the 6th century BCE.
+It quickly became a large trading city that was still prosperous when the Romans took over in 167 BCE.
 Nowadays, you can wander the pathways between what’s left of the city, including well-preserved arches and colonnades.
 In 2003, Butrint was awarded UNESCO World Heritage status.
 It makes for an ideal day trip from Sarandë.
 I took my time there and spent about three hours exploring the ruins.
-The entrance fee to Butrint is 700 LEK ($6.50).
-It makes for an ideal day trip from Saranda, and the bus only costs 100 LEK ($0.92 USD).
-The entrance fee to Butrint is 700 LEK ($6.50).
+The entrance fee is 700 ALL and the 45-minute bus ride costs 100 ALL.

 5. Admire the art at Bunk’Art